Andagua volcanic field: History and name

 The volcanoes were first mentioned in a 1904 report but scientific investigation began by 1960; owing to the small size of Andagua volcanoes and their remote location they have not gained as much scientific interest as the large stratovolcanoes in the region.
 Eruptions have been dated on the basis of radiocarbon dating, potassium-argon dating and the morphology of the resulting vents as younger structures are steeper.

-The term "Andagua volcanic field" has not been used consistently and sometimes the term "Andagua Group" or variants with "Andahua" are used, even though the name of the village is Andagua; the field is also known as Andagua-Orcopampa volcanic field.
+The term "Andagua volcanic field" has not been used consistently and sometimes the term "Andagua Group" or variants with "Andahua" are used, reflecting the older name of the town; the field is also known as Andagua-Orcopampa volcanic field.
 The term "Valley of the Volcanoes" is a reference to the volcanoes that fill the valley floor.

 Geology and geomorphology

 The Andagua volcanic field lies in southern Peru, 135 km from the city of Arequipa and within the Arequipa Department and its provinces Castilla, Caylloma and Condesuyos.
 The towns of Orcopampa, Andagua/Andahua, Soporo, Chachas, Sucna and Ayo lie in its area along with mines and the Inka sites of Antaymarca, Ayo and Jello Jello; economic activity includes farming and mining as well as commerce and industrial activity.
+There are several mines, some inactive, and several settlements, some ruined.